About the Safe Church Program

 National Training Standards

-To help make all Australian churches safer, the program provides National Training Standards to guide churches in developing their own workshops and training.
-This includes resources, available on this website under ‘Resource Hub’, to support churches in educating all stakeholders in the prevention of abuse and misconduct.
+To help make all Australian churches safer, the program provided National Training Standards and resources to guide churches in developing their own workshops and training, and to support churches in educating all stakeholders in the prevention of abuse and misconduct.

 NCCA Child Safety Framework